Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - Unlimited invoicing on all paid plans

-- Built-in time tracking with one-tap timer
+- Built-in time tracking with one-tap timer and idle-time detection

-- Client retainer management
+- Client retainer management with hour banking

 - Expense tracking with receipt scanning via mobile

-- Double-entry accounting reports
+- Double-entry accounting reports (Plus and above)

-Pricing: Lite plan at $19/month (up to 5 billable clients).
+Pricing: Lite at $19/month (up to 5 billable clients).
 Plus at $33/month (up to 50 clients).
 Premium at $60/month (unlimited clients).
-Payment processing: 2.9% + $0.30 per credit card transaction.
+Select at $70+/month (custom).
+Payment processing: 2.9% + $0.30 per credit card transaction; 1% per ACH (capped).

 The tradeoff: The 5-client cap on Lite forces a $14/month jump the moment you land client number six.
-FreshBooks also lacks built-in contracts, proposals, or a client portal, so freelancers needing those features will pay for additional tools.
+FreshBooks lacks built-in contracts, proposals, or a true client portal, so freelancers needing those features will pay for additional tools.

 Best for: Hourly freelancers (writers, designers, consultants) billing fewer than 50 clients who want clean time-to-invoice automation without touching accounting concepts.

-3. Wave -- The Genuinely Free Option (With Caveats)
+3. Wave — The Genuinely Free Option (With Caveats)

 Key features: